Ladas552/ladas552.github.io/README.md

 - smaller image sizes
 used this command to resize: `convert -resize 720x720 -quality 100 image1.jpg image2.jpg`

+- nerdfonts
+modified nerdfontsOnlySymbols file with fontforge-gtk to only have like 4 symbols, and import it using css from nerdfonts github repo, it decreases the size user needs to download to see icons

 ## Todo

 - add code block expansion